trentbrew/user-scripts/README.md

 # 🍵 userscripts
-A collection of preloaders to enable custom functionality on some web apps
+A collection of preloaders to enable custom functionality on web apps

 <br/>